Ramón Hernández: Oakland Athletics

-Hernández made his debut with Oakland on June 29, 1999 as a backup catcher for A. J. Hinch.
+Hernández made his debut with Oakland on June 29, 1999, as a backup catcher for A. J. Hinch.
 His steady progress enabled the Athletics to trade Hinch to the Kansas City Royals a year later.

-With experience, Hernández became known as a catcher who could solidly hit, mentor young pitchers and had steady defense.
-He earned praise for his defense and game-calling skills with a powerful pitching staff that included Cy Young Award winner Barry Zito, Mark Mulder and Tim Hudson.
+Hernández became known as a catcher who could hit, mentor young pitchers and had steady defense.
+He earned praise for his defense and game-calling skills with a pitching staff that included Cy Young Award winner Barry Zito, Mark Mulder and Tim Hudson.

 In 2003, Hernández broke out with his best season, hitting .273 with 21 home runs and 78 RBI and made his first All-Star Game.
 His most memorable moment as an Athletic came in Game 1 of the 2003 ALDS against the Boston Red Sox.
 With the bases loaded and two outs in the bottom of the 12th inning, Hernández bunted down the third base line, which scored Eric Chavez to win the game.
 After the season on November 26, Oakland traded him to the San Diego Padres along with outfielder Terrence Long in exchange for outfielder Mark Kotsay.
 At the time of the deal, Hernández had caught at least 135 games each of the prior four years.

 San Diego Padres

 In both 2004 and 2005, Hernández battled injuries.
-On June 20, 2004 against the Toronto Blue Jays, he strained his left knee after being involved in a collision at home plate.
+On June 20, 2004, against the Toronto Blue Jays, he strained his left knee after being involved in a collision at home plate.
 The injury sidelined him for four weeks; he was activated on July 26.
 Upon his return, he batted .281 with 11 home runs and 38 RBI in the second half.
 He finished the 2004 season with a .276 batting average, 18 home runs, and 63 RBI in 111 games.

 In 2005, he suffered a wrist injury on June 17 while diving into first base during a game against the Minnesota Twins.
 His jammed wrist forced him to the disabled list, causing him to miss 18 games.
 Hernández returned to the lineup on July 7, but the condition worsened and he decided to have surgery to repair the torn cartilage.
 The surgery forced Hernández to the DL for the third time in two seasons, and he missed the entire month of August.
 He rejoined the team in time for the September stretch run, and was pivotal in the Padres' run to the National League West championship.
 Hernández hit .359 in September with five home runs, and drove in 20 runs in just 22 games.
 He came up with several clutch hits, including two dramatic game-winning home runs: a three-run walk-off shot against Washington in the 12th inning on September 17, and a grand slam against division rival San Francisco just 10 days later.
 He finished the season with a .290 average, 12 home runs and 58 RBI in 99 games.
 With his performance, Hernández became one of baseball's more coveted players in the winter's free agent market.

 Hernández on April 9, 2006, with the Baltimore Orioles.